RobertZetterlund/intro-to-ai/assignment7/report.md

 What is a benefit of using convolutional layers over fully connected ones?
 --->

-One benefit of convolutional networks compared to fully connected ones is that they still can recgnize an image even though the image have been slightly shifted.
-In the context of recognizing digits, the convolutional should be able to recognize a digit even though the digits is placed a bit different in the image (i.e. slightly to the left or to the rigth, see figures below) compared to the images in the training dataset.
+One benefit of convolutional networks compared to fully connected ones is that they still can recognize an image even though the image has been slightly shifted.
+In the context of recognizing digits, the convolutional should be able to recognize a digit even though the digits are placed a bit different in the image (e.g. slightly to the left or to the right, see figures below) compared to the images in the training dataset.

 <p align="center">
     <img src="fig/zero.png" width="30%">